Yakuhito/GreenWeb.js/docs/CAT.md

 # CAT

+Warning: GreenWeb.js currently uses CATv1.
+Please do not use this feature.

 `CAT` inherits [`SmartCoin`](smart-coin.md) and can be used to work with CATs more easily.
 The `puzzle` is automatically determined when `TAILProgramHash` and `innerPuzzle`/`syntheticKey` are available.
 The `solution` is also constructed when the required attributes are set.

 Attributes: